codyspring/savagedb-file/readme.md

 - ``location`` is the path to a directory on this machine.
 - ``fileType`` is the desired filetype for documents. json and yaml are supported.

 Otherwise, it works as expected to persist files in the background.
-Persistence is asyncronous and runs off of events fired by SavageDB.
+Persistence is asynchronous and runs off of events fired by SavageDB.

 ## NOTES